Loading...

 A quintessential rustic dish from Bihar, Litti Chokha features whole wheat dough balls stuffed with a spicy roasted gram flour (sattu) filling.
 These are traditionally roasted over fire and served drenched in ghee, alongside a smoky mash of eggplant, potato, and tomato.

-Regular besan is made from raw chickpeas, whereas roasted gram flour (often called Sattu) is made from chickpeas that are roasted before grinding.
-This roasting process gives it a nuttier flavor and makes it easier to digest without further cooking.
+No, regular besan is made from raw chickpeas, while roasted gram flour (sattu) is made from chickpeas that have been roasted before grinding.

 Explore more ingredients in the protein category with complete nutrition information.